mvolkmann/blog/src/smalltalk.md

 ### Objects

+In Smalltalk, code and data are both represented by objects.
+Code can be described by a method or block, both of which are kinds of objects.

 Objects are created by sending a message to a class.
 In addition, some kinds of objects can be created from a literal syntax such as numbers, strings, and arrays.